Canterbury College (Windsor, Ontario)

-Canterbury College is a small liberal arts college affiliated with the University of Windsor founded by the Anglican Church of Canada.
+Canterbury College is a small liberal arts college affiliated with the University of Windsor founded by the Anglican Church of Canada located in Windsor, Ontario, Canada.
+Its campus houses approximately 175 students.

 History

 Canterbury College was incorporated in June 1957.
 The college appointed its first principal, Canon Rayson, in September 1957.
 Canterbury College, an Anglican College and Assumption University, a Roman Catholic University signed an affiliation agreement on November 4, 1957 in the presence of Bishops Luxton and Cody.
 It was the first Anglican college in the world to affiliate with a Roman Catholic university.

-The college purchased Canterbury House, 172 Patricia Road, St. Augustine from Clyde W. Curry Sr., in March 1958.
+The college purchased its first property located at 172 Patricia Road in Windsor which was known as the St. Augustine of Canterbury House from Clyde W. Curry Sr., in March 1958.
 Classes began in September 1958.
 The first staff member, Canon Rayson gave 7 lectures each week to the twenty-seven students enrolled in a Religious Knowledge course.
 In June 1959, the Rev. F. Temple Kingston, Ph.D., from British Columbia, was hired to teach philosophy.
 In the second year of the college, five courses were taught to seventy-four students.
 The Anglican parishes of Essex Deanery funded the college which, in turn gave lectures and presentations to the parishes.
 In 1959, scholarship funds were established and a building fund was created.
-In 1962–1967, Canterbury College participated in a building fund campaign with Assumption University to raising $2,500,000.
+From 1962 to 1967, Canterbury College participated in a building fund campaign with Assumption University to raising $2,500,000.
 The college was allocated 4% of the target amount for $100,000 in building funds.

 In December 1962, the Ontario Legislature incorporated a secular University of Windsor.
 In December 1963, Canterbury College, Assumption University of Windsor, Holy Redeemer College (now Académie Sainte-Cécile), and the Iona College (Windsor, Ontario) (United Church Affiliate), and the University of Windsor joined in an affiliation agreement.

 By 1963, Canterbury had four staff members, (the Rev. Henry Hill [later Bishop], and the Rev. Peter Wilkinson, and 245 students registered in twelve courses.
 Canterbury staff were integrated with the university with tenure and department head eligibility.
 Canterbury College's focus shifted from teaching to maintaining and developing a viable Christian presence within the rapidly secularizing university setting.
 Nevertheless, Canterbury College retained its building as a chapel and social centre, had representation on the university's board of governors, continued to give awards and bursaries, continued to appoint staff in the Department of Religious Studies, initiated courses and continued to serve students.